psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 :class: dropdown
 [Hampshire Advertiser - Saturday 30 June 1855](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000494/18550630/030/0007)

 BOROUGH COURT.
-MONDAY.-Magistrates present : E. Way, R. M. Wavell. and F. Pittis, esqrs.
+MONDAY.-Magistrates present: E. Way, R. M. Wavell. and F. Pittis, esqrs.

 ...
 William Hinds was charged with being unlawfully in the house of Joseph Guttridge, of Cosham-street.
 He said he felt something pressing on his chest, which awoke him in a fright, and he saw a man by his bed-side.
-He shouted " Holoa," and the stranger muttered something, but he could not tell what.
+He shouted "Holoa," and the stranger muttered something, but he could not tell what.
 He jumped out of bed, and rushed down stairs, intending to get a light, when he ran out and brought in a policeman, who found the man still in his bed-room.
 He appeared to be somewhat intoxicated.
 Complainant's door was not locked.

 Police-constable William Lockhart deposed to complainant's running up to him with only his shirt on, and could hardly speak for fright.
 He said a man had got into his house.
 Witness went with him, when he found the defendant lying on the floor.
 He refused to go out, and witness pulled him out, when he began violently kicking.
 He was a militia man, and had taken his cap, coat, and belt off, and also placed a chair and table before the front door.
-In defence, the defendant said, " I had no intention of going to the house to do any harm.
+In defence, the defendant said, "I had no intention of going to the house to do any harm.
 I had some drink, and did not know what I did."— He was fined 10s, and 5s costs.

 ```